srivassumit/gemini3sf/README.md

 This is a test repo to demonstrate PR vibe debugging.

-This repo will be used for checking the PR checked.
+This repo will be used for checking the PR checker.